-The parties to the purchase option agreement are OptAim WFOE, Beijing OptAim and each of the shareholders of Beijing OptAim.
-Under the purchase option agreement, each of the shareholders of Beijing OptAim irrevocably granted OptAim WFOE or its designated representative(s) an exclusive option to purchase, to the extent permitted under PRC law, all or part of its equity interests in Beijing OptAim.
-OptAim WFOE or its designated representative(s) have sole discretion as to when to exercise such options, either in part or in full.
-Without OptAim WFOE's prior written consent, Beijing OptAim's shareholders shall not sell, transfer, mortgage or otherwise dispose their equity interests in Beijing OptAim.
-The agreement will not expire until all shares of Beijing OptAim are transferred to OptAim WFOE or its designated representative(s).
+The parties to the purchase option agreement are OptAim WFOE/Beijing WFOE, Beijing OptAim and each of the shareholders of Beijing OptAim.
+Under the purchase option agreement, each of the shareholders of Beijing OptAim irrevocably granted OptAim WFOE/Beijing WFOE or its designated representative(s) an exclusive option to purchase, to the extent permitted under PRC law, all or part of its equity interests in Beijing OptAim.
+OptAim WFOE/Beijing WFOE or its designated representative(s) have sole discretion as to when to exercise such options, either in part or in full.
+Without prior written consent from OptAim WFOE/Beijing WFOE, Beijing OptAim's shareholders shall not sell, transfer, mortgage or otherwise dispose their equity interests in Beijing OptAim.
+The agreement will not expire until all shares of Beijing OptAim are transferred to OptAim WFOE/Beijing WFOE or its designated representative(s).